Career Coaching Virtual Event - April 11th

 • Leadership of journal club presentations

-• During their residency years, past residents have published in AJHP, Journal of Oncology Pharmacy Practice and the HOPA newsletter
+• Past residents have published in AJHP, Journal of Oncology Pharmacy Practice (JOPP) and other peer review journals

 Teaching Opportunities

-• Clinical instructor status at the UW–Madison School of Pharmacy
+• Clinical instructor status at the University of Wisconsin–Madison School of Pharmacy

-• Assisting precepting of pharmacy students and first-year residents on clinical rotation
+• Supportive role in precepting of pharmacy students and first-year residents on clinical rotation

-• Optional Teaching Certificate Program in conjunction with the UW–Madison School of Pharmacy
+• Optional Teaching Certificate Program in conjunction with the University of Wisconsin–Madison School of Pharmacy

 Travel

-• Support to attend one national peer meeting (ASHP Midyear Clinical Meeting, ACCP, ASCO, HOPA)
+• Support to attend one national peer meeting (HOPA preferred)

 Rotations

-The PGY2 Oncology Pharmacy resident will complete rotational experiences primarily in adult patients, with a required rotation in pediatric oncology patients.
+The PGY2 Oncology Pharmacy resident will complete rotational experiences primarily in adult patients, with 1 required rotation in pediatric oncology patients.

-Residents also complete learning objectives focused on developing core competencies in cancer biology, antineoplastic/immunology pharmacology, cancer disease state management, oncology pharmacogenetics and other areas through case presentation/discussion session with preceptors and oncology clinical faculty from the School of Pharmacy.
+Residents also complete learning objectives focused on developing core competencies in cancer biology, antineoplastic/immunology pharmacology, cancer disease state management, oncology pharmacogenetics and other areas through case presentation/discussion session with preceptors and oncology clinical faculty from the University of Wisconsin–Madison School of Pharmacy.

 Required Rotations